githubnext/blocks/README.md

 Instead of feeling like a storage locker for code, can we bring that content to life?
 What if a designer could view styles from a CSS file instead of having to wait for a developer to transform it?
 Or if journalists could visualize data right on GitHub, along with how it's changed over time?
 There are so many possibilities!

 This sounds like a lot of work to build, right?
-With such an enthusiastic & active community, GitHub could build a flexible API that allows users to take control, and help with building out any use case.
+With such an enthusiastic and active community, GitHub could build a flexible API that allows users to take control, and help with building out any use case.

 In our exploration we've created a first version of this API that lets anyone create their own custom Blocks.